shazz/shazz.github.io/content/blog/3rd_party_articles/CT-en.md

 The subroutine uses the TOS property to store the directory and FAT (File Allocation Table) in the first sectors on the floppy disk.
 These are simply overwritten.
 That should be enough.
 After all, the work of correctly restoring a floppy disk without FAT and directory is roughly equivalent to putting together a 1,5000-piece grass-and-meadow puzzle covering the living room floor.

-If the year criterion is not met, Milzbrand searches the current floppy disk directory for files that contain the extension '.
-PRG'.
+If the year criterion is not met, Milzbrand searches the current floppy disk directory for files that contain the extension '.PRG'.
 If he finds anything of the kind, the file is checked for its length.
 This is because with small program files, a virus is much more likely to be detected by the length of the program than with large Milzbrand has struck.
 Files.
 If the length of the found program is less than 10000 bytes, it is simply ignored and the next file is searched.

 If the program is long enough, a few check bytes are used to check whether the file is already 'infected'.
 Because it makes no sense to 'treat' a program more than once, even if it is theoretically possible.
 In attempts, I have contaminated a file 16 times.
 The infection rate then increases exponentially.
 The program file it finds is now opened, and the virus replaces the first program bytes with a jump command to its later copy, which it then attaches to the program.